iorobertob/booking/README.md

 # Booking System

 ## TODO:
+* Simplify the email templates.
+Right now is a bloated html mess.
+* Implement Flask Blueprints.
 * add the lmta email to the booking item, for if they change and falsify identity
 * for the pages that need admin privileges, now there is duplicate with decorator and logic inside the function. check that.
 * Turn add item and other mini pages into modals